‘TREES!’: To facilitate in-person learning, Virginia schools turn to outdoor classrooms

 Over the course of the spring, Centreville has returned roughly half of its student body at all grade levels to in-person learning.
 Every one of the approximately 450 children who are back on campus participates in an outdoor classroom for some portion of each week, Douds said.

 But the outdoor program also accommodates remote learners.
 Centreville teachers carry portable WiFi hotspots to every outdoor classroom, so they can get online and stream lessons live to their virtual students.
-And Centreville’s teachers underwent professional training to learn how to best reach all kids while teaching outside, and still take advantage of the opportunity to incorporate nature into lessons.
+And Centreville’s teachers underwent professional training to learn how to best reach all kids while teaching outside and still take advantage of the opportunity to incorporate nature into lessons.
 (Many had already taken some version of this before the pandemic.)

 Douds was already a fan of outdoor learning, but results during the pandemic have been fantastic, he said.
 Teachers are more comfortable outdoors, saying they feel less likely to fall ill with the virus.
 Children are more focused.